Colt Lyerla

-Colt Keliikoa Lyerla (born November 13, 1992) is a former American arena football wide receiver and convicted felon.
-He played tight end at the University of Oregon for the Ducks but left in October 2013 due to personal reasons.
-He signed with the Green Bay Packers after going undrafted during the 2014 NFL Draft.
+Colt Keliikoa Lyerla (born November 13, 1992) is an American former football wide receiver.
+He played tight end at the University of Oregon for the Ducks but left in October 2013 for personal reasons.
+He signed with the Green Bay Packers after going undrafted during the 2014 NFL draft.
 He was a member of the Arizona Rattlers and Portland Steel of the Arena Football League.
 He also played for AS Carcassonne in the Elite One Championship rugby league.

 Early life

 Lyerla was born in Hillsboro, Oregon, on November 13, 1992, to Roger and Tammy Lyerla, with the family later moving to Hawaii and then Vancouver, Washington.
 His parents divorced in 2001, and he moved to Gladstone, Oregon, before moving back to Hillsboro in 2003.
 In Hillsboro, he attended Hillsboro High School, where he played both football and basketball for the Spartans.
 On the football team he played both ways as a running back on offense and linebacker on defense, winning a state championship in 2009.
 That season, he was named as The Oregonian's top offensive player at the 5A classification after he ran for 1,543 yards with 26 touchdowns, along with 843 yards and 13 touchdowns receiving as a junior.

 During the 2009 season he caught a 61-yard Hail Mary pass at the end of the game against rival Glencoe High School to win the game; the play made ESPN's SportsCenter as the play of the week.
 The next year as a senior, he rushed for 1,519 yards on 133 carries and was selected as a first-team all-state selection by The Oregonian as a running back, and second-team as a linebacker.
 Lyerla was recruited by teams such as the Southern California Trojans, the California Bears, the Miami Hurricanes, the Nebraska Cornhuskers, the Oklahoma Sooners, and the Texas Longhorns, but committed to the University of Oregon while at the 2011 U.S. Army All-American Bowl.
 Lyerla had garnered recruiting attention prior to his junior year after performing well during summer recruiting camps, and had offers from over 30 schools before making his commitment.